 - If you are using purifiers, make sure you maintain them at the recommended interval.
 Purifiers can help ensure the purity of gas delivered to your instrument, but if not maintained, they can introduce impurities.

 - Consider storage needs for cylinders and dewars.
 For each cylinder or dewar in use there will likely be a minimum of one full cylinder and one empty cylinder that need to be stored.

 - Think about safety and consult with your gas supplier or gas generator manufacturer about how to ensure the safety of you and your coworkers.

-This post was contributed by Kim Myers, global product manager, and Jennifer Fiorello, gas generation technology blog team member, Parker Hannifin Gas Separation and Filtration Division.
+This post was contributed by Jennifer Fiorello, gas generation technology blog team member, Parker Hannifin Industrial Gas Filtration and Separation Division.